-Join Derrick Story for an in-depth discussion in this video Using basic adjustments and Enhance, part of Up and Running with Photos for OS X.
+Join Derrick Story for an in-depth discussion in this video Using basic adjustments and Enhance, part of Learning Photos for OS X.

 - I'm going to show you the basic image editing adjustments in Photos for OS X, and they're actually quite good.
 Let's start with this fellow right up here, this chap.
 I'm going to double-click on him, open him up, and we'll go to edit in the upper right-hand corner.
 We're looking at the JPEG.
 I want to work on the RAW.
 The RAW has more data in it and I think it'll make for better edits.
 I'm going to go up to image, use RAW as original, and you notice right away it changes, and I think changes for the better right away.